 6) Keep It Cohesive

 - Consistent: The aesthetic should be consistent throughout, from icon to illustration.

 - Complementary: Each element should work beautifully with the others.

 - Comprehensible: All elements should be clear and easy to interpret (think of things like your iconography or typography).

 - Intuitive: The design system should be easy to apply.

-Example: When we were brought on to help USA Today rebrand their infographic and data visualization design, we crafted a visual language that fit seamlessly with the paper’s overall aesthetic.
+Example: When we were brought on to help USA Today rebrand their infographic and data visualization design, we crafted a brand identity that fit seamlessly with the paper’s overall aesthetic.

 7) Document and Share It

 If you’re a growing brand that creates a lot of content, it’s likely that you already use outside freelancers (or will in the future).
 With that many hands on your content, it can be difficult to keep quality at a certain level.

-Make your visual identity easy to use by creating comprehensive brand guidelines.
+Make your brand identity easy to use by creating comprehensive brand guidelines.
 This helps keep everyone on the same page, assures that guidelines are applied appropriately, and makes life easier for the whole team.
 As you build out your guidelines, make sure they’re:

 - Complete: Include guidelines for anything relevant to content creators, including both brand messaging and visual guidelines.

 - Full of examples: Use real-world examples that leave no room for misinterpretation.

 - Accessible: Make sure everyone knows where they are.

 Updated: Have your creative director or brand team maintain the guidelines and address any issues or questions creators have.